 I am a French artist, illustrator and singer.

 Most of my work is watercolour and illustrative with a touch of fantasy, haunting and delicate.
-Some of my illustrative work is inspired by architecture.
-My inspiration comes from nature, underwater, the imaginary and fairytale.
-Though most of my work to date is illustrative I am drawn by spontaneous abstract art & acrylic on larger canvas.
+My inspiration comes from nature, with a predominant underwater theme.
+You often find in my pieces an imaginary and fairytale side, almost surrealistic.
+A very colourful universe and recurrent organic ethereal shapes.
+Though most of my work to date is illustrative I am drawn by abstract art & acrylic / mixed media on larger canvas.
 My work is a balance between very detailed illustrations and more abstract expression.
-I have found that the principle of Story spheres (I have extended outside the sphere!) has helped me develop my intuitive, spontaneous style and most of all get in touch with my feelings.
-You can see some examples in my abstract art section.
+I have found that the principle of Story spheres from Sketchbetter (I have extended outside the sphere!) has helped me develop my intuitive, spontaneous style and most of all get in touch with my feelings and be more daring and experimental with my art.
+You can see some examples in my abstract art and abstract illustration section.

 Née Callais, my married name is Pauline Hennessey though I decided to keep the French touch for my work.
 I have lived and worked in Paris and London and moved to Surrey early 2016.
 I worked over 8 years in luxury interior design.
+Some of my work is inspired by Architecture and I do love focusing on details.
 After leaving the industry, I decided to give back to the community, where I was in charge of the Kensington & Chelsea Foodbank.
 My artistic calling rose up again and is continuously expanding, exploring different avenues.